-In April 2010, the Company entered into a collaboration agreement with Celgene, focused on cancer metabolism.
-This agreement was amended in October 2011, as described below.
+In April 2010, the Company entered into a collaboration agreement focused on cancer metabolism with Celgene Corporation, or Celgene, a related party through ownership of the Company's common stock.
+This agreement was amended in October 2011 as described below.
 The goal of the collaboration is to discover, develop and commercialize disease-altering therapies in oncology based on the Company's cancer metabolism research platform.
 The Company is leading discovery, preclinical and early clinical development for all cancer metabolism programs under the collaboration.
 The discovery phase of the amended collaboration expires in April 2014, subject to Celgene's option to extend the discovery phase for up to an additional two years with additional funding to the Company.
+In December 2013, Celgene elected to extend the term of the initial discovery period from four to five years, to April 2015.
 Celgene has the option to obtain exclusive rights for the further development and commercialization of certain of the programs, and the Company will retain rights to the others.
 The Company may elect to participate in a portion of sales activities for the medicines from such programs in the United States.
 In addition, for certain of the programs that Celgene chooses to license, the Company may elect to retain full rights to develop and commercialize medicines from these programs in the United States.

 Pursuant to the collaboration, the Company is responsible for nominating development candidates, of which two must be confirmed by the Joint Research Committee ("JRC") during the discovery phase.
-During the three months ended December 31, 2012, the Company nominated its first development candidate, and during the three months ended March 31, 2013, the Company nominated its second development candidate, both of which have been confirmed by the JRC, pursuant to the agreement.
+During the year ended December 31, 2012, the Company nominated its first development candidate, and during the year ended December 31, 2013, the Company nominated its second development candidate, both of which have been confirmed by the JRC, pursuant to the agreement.
 The JRC will be dissolved and its activities and authority terminated upon the end of the discovery phase.
-For each development candidate, Celgene may elect to progress into preclinical development.
+For each development candidate, Celgene may elect to progress such development candidate into preclinical development.
 If Celgene makes such an election, the Company will be required to conduct studies to meet the requirements for filing an Investigational New Drug application, or IND, or IND-enabling studies, and, following the successful completion as confirmed by the JRC, the Company will file an IND to commence clinical studies of such development candidate.
-If the FDA accepts the IND, Celgene may request that the Company conduct an initial phase 1 study, for which the Company would be entitled to receive a milestone payment of \$5.0 million upon enrollment of the last patient in the phase 1 study, unless such program becomes a split licensed program, as described below.
+If the FDA accepts the IND, Celgene may request that the Company conduct an initial phase 1 study, for which the Company would be entitled to receive a milestone payment of \$5.0 million upon enrollment of the last patient in the phase 1 study, provided, however, that, if the Joint Development Committee ("JDC") by mutual consent adopts a development plan and related development budget pursuant to which the Company undertakes significant additional development activities under such program following IND acceptance in parallel with a Celgene requested Phase I multiple ascending dose study, then the JDC by mutual consent will determine the amount of an increase to such amount necessary to cover such excess costs and expenses pursuant to such development plan.
+Celgene will not be responsible for such program expenses if the program becomes a split licensed program, as described below.